jpleasu/gramma/README.md

 # Description

-Gramma is a simple tool to construct generate fuzzing inputs with extensible semantic constraints.
+Gramma is a simple tool to generate fuzzing inputs with a grammar including semantic constraints.